Matching Cuts in Graphs of High Girth and H-Free Graphs: Hardness for Forbidden Subdivided H-Graphs

-\begin{proof} Fix an integer $i\geq 1$.
-We reduce from {\sc Matching Cut} itself.
-Let $G=(V,E)$ be a graph.
-We replace every edge $uv\in E$ by the graph $T_{uv}^i$ (see Figure~\ref{fig:gadget2}).
-Let $G'=(V',E')$ be the resulting graph.
+\begin{proof} Fix $i\geq 1$.
+Reduce from {\sc Matching Cut}.
+Let $G=(V,E)$ be a connected graph.
+Replace every $uv\in E$ by the graph $T_{uv}^i$ (see Figure~\ref{fig:gadget2}).
+This yields the graph $G'=(V',E')$.

 We claim that $G'$ is $(H_{1}^*,\ldots,H_i^*)$-free.
 For a contradiction, assume that $G'$ contains an induced $H_{i'}^*$ for some $1\leq i'\leq i$.
-Then $G'$ contains two vertices $x$ and $y$ that are centers of an induced claw, such that $G'$ contains an induced path from $x$ to $y$ of length $i'$.
+Then $G'$ contains two vertices $x$ and $y$ that are centers of an induced claw, as well as an induced path from $x$ to $y$ of length $i'$.
 All vertices in $V'\setminus V$ are not centers of any induced claw.
 Hence, $x$ and $y$ belong to $V$.
 By construction, any shortest path between two vertices of $V$ has length at least $i+1$ in $G'$, a contradiction.

-\begin{claim1} Let $c'$ be a valid red-blue colouring of $V'$, let $M'$ be a corresponding matching cut and let $uv\in E(G)$.
-Then it holds that
+We claim that $G'$ has a matching cut if and only if $G$ has a matching cut.
+First suppose $G'$ has a matching cut $M'$, so $G'$ has a valid red-blue colouring $c'$.
+We prove a claim for $G'$: